 You can find out more about Carer's Allowance on GOV.UK.

 You will have to provide your national insurance number and evidence to show it belongs to you.
-If you not know your national insurance number, but you think you have one, you should provide evidence to help the office to find it.
+If you don't know your national insurance number, but you think you have one, you should provide evidence to help the office to find it.
 If you do not have a national insurance number, you will have to apply for one.

 Civil penalties for causing an overpayment

-In some cases, you may have to pay a civil penalty if you do something which causes an overpayment.
+In some cases, you may have to pay a civil penalty if you do something careless which causes an overpayment.
 This can happen if, for example, you give wrong information or you keep quiet about something, and as a result you get more Carer's Allowance than you're supposed to be getting.
 You can only be asked to pay this penalty if you haven't committed fraud.
 If you have committed fraud, different rules apply.
 You can appeal against a decision to impose a civil penalty.

 Your circumstances can be checked at any time while you are claiming and fraud officers can also get information about you from other government agencies and from your employer, bank or utility companies.
 Benefit fraud is a criminal offence and you can be prosecuted or asked to pay a penalty.
 If you are being investigated for benefit fraud, your benefit will be suspended.
 If you committed benefit fraud, your benefit can be reduced or stopped in the future.